 How Solana Changes the Agent Economy

-Most people think about Solana as a place to trade tokens.
-That is not what we are building on it for.
+Most people think of the chain we use as a place to trade tokens.
+That is not what we use it for.

 What that means in practice: a developer in Lagos can publish a Yoruba language tutor agent to the store tonight.
 A user in Tokyo can deploy it tomorrow morning.
 Transaction settles in 400 milliseconds.
 No app store approval.
 No payment processor.
 No middleman.